That learning should be meaningful for children.

 In my spare time, I enjoy travel, yoga, walking, writing personal essays and memoirs, reading memoirs and novels, and interior decorating.

 I grew up in Fairfax County and attended UVA where I earned a BS in Commerce.
 I worked for IBM for 10 years in various administrative, technical support and sales positions.
-My husband and I met at IBM and we have been members of Vienna Presbyterian Church since 2003.
+My husband and I met at IBM and we have attended Vienna Presbyterian Church since 2001.
 While our sons were young, I was a stay-at-home mom, substitute elementary/middle school teacher and church & school volunteer.

 Bears Team: Patty Yoder, Amy MacDonald